j-sulliman/j-sulliman.github.io/_posts/2021-04-26-Part 1 [Intro] : Building a Multidomain Dashboard with Cisco APIs and Grafana.md

 Python Requests module used to make REST API calls to various controllers, ingest replies in JSON encoded format.
 From the returned JSON / Python Dictionary, use the Django database abstraction API to write returned JSON into a table hosted on a Postgres SQL database.

-The django Webframework is also written in Python.
+The django Webframework package is also written in Python.

-We'll step through defining our django models, ingesting REST-API output from controller and cloud APIs into the django models, and verifying table entries using PgAdmin to ultimately creating Dashboards such as below:
+We'll step through defining our django models, ingesting REST-API output from controller and cloud APIs into the django models, verifying table entries using PgAdmin and ultimately creating Dashboards such as below:

-At the end of this series, we'll have stepped through creating basic dashboards and visualisations for:
+At the end of this series, we'll created basic dashboards and visualisations such as below for:
 * Meraki Dashboard
 * Cisco SDWAN (vManage)
 * Cisco ACI